abhijit84842/FulL_StacK_DevelopmenT_2024/React + Framework/Next Js 2024/post_api_with_mongodb/README.md

 - Make a new API route for PUT method
 - Write code for updating the product
 - Test API with Postman

+# Populated Form data with API

+- Make API to get a single record.
+- Make Route for editing the product.
+- Add input fields for edit product
+- Declear state for adding values in input fields.
+- Call API and display data
+- Test API with POSTMAN